LidaDavydova/MelanomaVenusClassification/README.md

 The purpose of work is to research different implementatons of melanoma recognition on the picture.
 Moreover, in the end we should have trained model on our dataset.

-Dataset was created by compitation [https://doi.org/10.7910/DVN/DBW86T] and [https://challenge2020.isic-archive.com/] courses.
+Dataset was created by compilation [https://doi.org/10.7910/DVN/DBW86T] and [https://challenge2020.isic-archive.com/] sourses.

 The first model in dataset.ipynb has accuracy on test images ~ 0.75